dkyol/People_Analytics/README.md

 # deep_learning
-MLP (dense) model built with numpy library
+MLP (dense) model built with numpy lib

-Model contains forward propagation, back propagation, training, and run model functions to build a dense, three later model
+The primary objectives of this project are the following:

+    1.)
+Demonstrate simple three layer fully connected (dense) neural network using the numpy lib implementing the math behind popular frameworks Kera, PyTorch

-Model attempts to predict the number of federal employees that elect to leave a role in a given month
+    2.)
+Develop intution for the predictive value of publically available dataset for forecasting the number of employees that leave the workforce by month